Quantum Ising Model on $(2+1)-$Dimensional Anti$-$de Sitter Space using Tensor Networks: Introduction

 Specifically, we have used methods based on Matrix Product States (MPS) to study the ground state and time evolution of the quantum Ising model formulated on a discretization of two-dimensional hyperbolic space, which we can think of as a spatial slice of three-dimensional anti-de Sitter space.
-We investigate the phase structure of this theory and the properties of the associated boundary theory which is gotten by tracing out the bulk degrees of freedom.
-It should be noted from the outset that since the bulk tessellation is fixed the construction does not include any gravitational fluctuations, so any effective boundary theory likely does not contain a local energy-momentum tensor.
+We investigate the phase structure of this theory and the properties of the associated boundary theory which is obtained by tracing out the bulk degrees of freedom.
+It should be noted from the outset that since the bulk tessellation is fixed, the construction does not include any gravitational fluctuations, so any effective boundary theory may not contain a local energy-momentum tensor.
 Nevertheless, the model can be seen as a step along the path toward the construction of a true discrete holographic model that can be explored using future quantum computers.

 Using tensor networks or quantum circuits to simulate holographic physics is not a new idea, and there have been a great number of earlier studies on related topics.
 The most well-known is the Multi-Scale Renormalization Ansatz (MERA)\cite{swingle_entanglement_2012}, which uses a set of disentangling matrices to remove local entanglement between sites thereby achieving the entanglement scaling expected for gapless theories.
-In addition there have been a plethora of works where tensor networks have been implemented using hyperbolic tessellations \cite{swingle_constructing_2012,singh_holographic_2018,dey_simulating_2024,asaduzzaman2024quantum,toga2025fast}, in addition to tessellations of superconducting qubits\cite{kollar2019hyperbolic,boettcher2020quantum} and circuit implementations of hyperbolic tessellations\cite{Li:2023vwx,lenggenhager2022simulating}.
-It has been shown that Matchgate Tensor network calculations, which can be related to disordered Ising models, capture holographic expectations very well\cite{jahn_boundary_2022,jahn_holography_2018}.
+Furthermore, several works have implemented tensor networks using hyperbolic tessellations~\cite{Okunishi_2024, oshima2024ferromagneticisingmodelhierarchical,swingle_constructing_2012,singh_holographic_2018,dey_simulating_2024,asaduzzaman2024quantum,toga2025fast}, in addition to tessellations of superconducting qubits\cite{kollar2019hyperbolic,boettcher2020quantum} and circuit implementations of hyperbolic tessellations\cite{Li:2023vwx,lenggenhager2022simulating}.
+It has been shown that Matchgate Tensor network calculations, which can be related to disordered Ising models, capture holographic expectations very well~\cite{jahn_boundary_2022,jahn_holography_2018}.